 You will be required to sign a release form.
 We are all just volunteers and we don't want you to sue us or our sponsors.

 You will need money if you plan to buy drinks/snacks on site or go out to eat.
-There will be a guide for nearby restaurants.
+There are a few nearby restaurants.
 You are also free to bring a cooler of food for yourself if you prefer.
 There is a vending machine on-site.
 There will be a fridge and microwave on site as well that you can use if you want; just be sure to clean up after yourself.

 == Q&A ==

 Q: Is it allowed for participants to use an existing framework, code library, game engine, etc.?

 A: Yes, under certain conditions.
 All games must be released under Creative Commons, so any other code used must be legally releasable in this way (i.e. a proprietary game engine should not be used for GGJ).